icann/rst-test-specs/README.md

 (you obviously need Docker).
 The first run will take a while as it needs to build the image, but it will be quite fast after that.

-To validate the spec, use `docker compose up lint`.

 ## Branches

 The [`main`](https://icann.github.io/rst-api-spec/tree/main) branch is the